- Before rewiring any ceiling fan, turn off electrical current at source by switching off circuit breakers.

 - Check wires and make sure to observe and write down which color wire from the fan is connected to which wire on fan switch (1, 2, 3, L).

-- Carefully cut the four wires from the existing fan switch using wire stripper and set it away.
+- Cut the four wires from the existing fan switch using wire stripper and set it away.

 - Strip wires around 1/2 inch.

-- Connect the Black wire (L) from the new fan switch to wire from the fan you noted.
+- Connect the Black wire (L) from the new fan switch to wire noted in step 1.

-- Connect the red wire (1) from the new fan switch to wire from the fan you noted.
+- Connect the red wire (1) from the new fan switch to wire noted in step 1.

-- Connect the Blue wire (2) from the new fan switch to wire from the fan you noted.
+- Connect the Blue wire (2) from the new fan switch to wire noted in step 1.

-- Connect the White wire (3) from the new fan switch to wire from the fan you noted.
+- Connect the White wire (3) from the new fan switch to wire noted in step 1.

-- Secure connection between the wires using wire connectors by twisting them clockwise (CAUTION: Connection of wires must be tested and verified, otherwise it may result in fire hazard, electrical shock or serious injuries).
+- Secure connection between the wires using wire connectors by twisting them clockwise (Connection of wires must be tested and verified, otherwise it may result in fire hazard, electrical shock or serious injuries).